PyTables/PyTables/doc/New-Backend-Interface.rst

 Help wanted
 ===========

-Despite the great start in Perth, there is still a lot of things to do, so if you think this is a good plan and want to collaborate, you are welcome.
+Despite the great start in Perth, there are still a lot of things to do, so if you think this is a good plan and would like to collaborate, you are welcome.
 Just drop by the pytables-dev@googlegroups.com and say hi.